 Not sure how much your monthly payments will be?

-Note: The longer your loan is in repayment, the more interest you will pay.
+Many online loan repayment calculators can be found online, including the ones at FINAID.org and the Department of Education.
+You can use these to estimate how much you will need to repay once you graduate.
+Please note, the longer your loan is in repayment, the more interest you will pay.
 Calculations are estimates.
 Values may not reflect the actual amount computed by the Direct Loan Servicing Center.

 You may also view your PSU Loan History online to estimate the total amount borrowed in Federal, Private and PLUS loans while at PSU.
 This information pulls student’s loan history accessed from the PSU portal and displays it to help each student understand the impact of loan debt upon graduation and repayment.
 Students can track this information beginning their first year at PSU through the time they graduate.